hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 }).then(function (mp) {
     mapC = mp;

-    // since map names are different, operation is manipulating
+    // Since map names are different, operation is manipulating
     // different entries, but the operation takes place on the
     // same member since the keys ('key1') are the same return mapA.put('key1', 'value1');